 I’m a bit of a sucker of Olympus’s overlooked fixed focus shooters from the legendary PEN EE to the Supertrip.
-But this later model is a bit like its AM radio moniker – it does a serviceable job but lacks the punch of its siblings.
+But how does this 1987 budget number measure up and does it match its predecessors despite newer bells and whistles ?Back to the Future ?

 Fixed or Zone Focus ?

 The focus is interesting but not really clear.
 In the large part you’ll shoot it as fixed focus but 2 buttons sit on the front for close up (0.5-1m) and distance.
 It is easy to assume that pushing these makes the camera act in zone focus mode but I suspect things are a bit more complex.
 The close up feature which forces the flash on certainly seems to do something as background objects are out of focus.
 However I’ve no idea what as the camera doesn’t seem to do anything when pressed

 I suspect the infinity mode just cause the camera to force the smallest aperture to ensure hyper focal distance.
 Certainly nearer objects seem to be in focus as well.

 Word of warning, use fresh batteries with this camera.
 A ready light comes on when you open the cover (in essence this is the camera charging the flash), This will take longer if the batteries are drained.
 The camera is simple enough to use as a quick snapper in good light but there are some issues.
 The first is those 2 focus mode button – yup hard to get.
 Second is the unpredictable flash – you just never know when it will kick in.

 Result wise lets start with the good news.
 The exposure this little number does is generally okay although you’ll need to live with the flash and don’t try anything to complex.
 The close up mode works actually pretty good although avoid over reflective subjects for the guaranteed flash.
 In terms of radial distortion there is a subtle pincushion effect but actually not bad compared to some more advanced compacts